 C.R.
 Clements Building was built in 1981, thanks to a gift from Mr. & Mrs. Kenneth Kirkpatrick in honor of Mr. C.R.
 Clements.
-The building was renovated in 2001 and houses offices for the Development staff.
+The building was renovated in 2001 and houses offices for Development and Communications and Special Projects.
+An addition of 4,000 square feet was completed in March 2016 along with renovations to existing building.